The role of peculiar velocity uncertainties in standard siren cosmology: Determining the posterior

 and the covariance of the velocity differences $\mathbf{C}_\mathrm{w}$ is evaluated using Eq.~32 in \cite{2024OJAp....7E..87B}, and will be described in more detail in Sec.~\ref{sec:sim} for the velocity reconstruction method we adopt in our current study.

-If we represent the luminosity distance probability distributions $P(D_\alpha)$ as Gaussian distributions with mean $\mu_{D,\alpha}$ and standard deviation $\sigma_{D,\alpha}$, Eq.~\ref{eq:h0corr} can be conveniently evaluated by analytical marginalisation techniques \citep{2002MNRAS.335.1193B, 2010MNRAS.408..865T}.
+Eq.~\ref{eq:h0corr} can always be evaluated by numerical techniques which integrate over the multi-dimensional distance space, for any form of distance prior $P(D)$.
+However, if we represent the luminosity distance probability distributions $P(D_\alpha)$ as Gaussian distributions with mean $\mu_{D,\alpha}$ and standard deviation $\sigma_{D,\alpha}$, Eq.~\ref{eq:h0corr} can be conveniently evaluated by analytical marginalisation techniques \citep{2002MNRAS.335.1193B, 2010MNRAS.408..865T}.
 Following the notation of \cite{2010MNRAS.408..865T}, we expand the log-likelihood $\mathcal{L} = -2 \ln{P(\mathrm{u}_\alpha)}$ of the inferred peculiar velocity field values as a Taylor series as a function of $\delta D_\alpha = D_\alpha - \mu_{D,\alpha}$,

 where,

 The marginalised log-likelihood $\mathcal{L}_{\rm marg} = -2 \ln{L_{\rm marg}}$, after integrating over the Gaussian priors in $D_\alpha$, is then given by Eq.~15 in \cite{2010MNRAS.408..865T},

 where $\delta^K_{\alpha\beta}$ is a Kronecker delta symbol and the covariance matrix of the distance errors is,